DPI-WE/artificial-intelligence-overview/content.md

 `p = mv`

 `p` is momentum, `m` is mass, and `v` is velocity.
 If we know the mass and velocity of an object, this model allows us to predict its momentum (by multiplying them together).
 This is Newton's Second Law.
 He didn't use regression; he developed a theory of how the underlying mechanism worked and deduced it.
-By contrast, our formula for the temperature/ice cream relationship was purely data-driven.
+By contrast, our formula for the temperature/ice cream relationship was inferred. (data-driven)

 ### Takeaways from this exercise: